alex0rpi/alex0rpi/README.md

 ## More about myself
 * One of my main passions is piano🎹 music; you can find me on youtube where I post self-made videos in my spare time (@alexpiano or just ALex):<br> <a href="https://youtube.com/playlist?list=PLJVgEo4qcrfhPdfPICwGvXe90lb9M8dj-">![YouTube](https://img.shields.io/badge/YouTube-%23FF0000.svg?style=for-the-badge&logo=YouTube&logoColor=white)</a>
-* I also like cooking🍜, cats😼, airplanes✈️, grow my little urban orchard🌱🌱.
+* I also like cooking🍜, bricolage🔨, cats😼, airplanes✈️, grow my little orchard🌱🌱.